emrox/tablesorter/README.md

 When selected the link will be given a class of selected and either asc or desc.
 You can use this to style the span with an arrow.

+## Styling

+If you want different headings to be displayed in youur table headings use translations under the tablesorter namespace.

+    en:
+      tablesorter:
+        age: 'Age (in years)'

 ## Active Record
 tablesort method